 There are many products that can help with what to have at home.
 One of the best deals is the Nornor Cat Bowl Set.
 In addition, you will also need, a litter box, food, grooming supplies, a good vet…..Help!

 This article will unravel the mysteries surrounding your quest for a first-time companion or additional family feline.
 You are about to give a cat a new and loving home.
 Here are some guidelines on the best places to look and what to have ready for your new arrival.

 Vet Recommendations Regarding Animal Shelters

-A comprehensive list of attributes for a good shelter, or animal rescue center, compared to a bad one is summed up by the AVMA.
+A comprehensive list of attributes for good shelter, or animal rescue center, compared to a bad one is summed up by the AVMA.
 The American Veterinary Medical Association is a not-for-profit group of over 90,000 vets.
 Their guidelines for what to look for in a good shelter include:

 - A place that not only looks clean but is cleaned regularly.

-- Good air movement in the place where the animals stay, as well as a comfortable temperature and humidity for any potential pet.
+- Good air movement in the place where the animals stay, as well as comfortable temperature and humidity for any potential pet.